Skip to Content

 Cutting Obsidian With A Dremel

-If you have a Dremel tool and wish to cut your obsidian, you should also use a diamond cutting wheel.
+Use a diamond cutting wheel if you have a Dremel tool and wish to cut your obsidian.

 The diamond cutting wheel allows you to cut through obsidian and cause minimal damage to the stone.
 The following are the steps for cutting obsidian with a Dremel and diamond cutting wheel.